TankerHQ/quickstart-examples/README.md

 ```

 On this page, you will find all the instructions needed to run the example applications and a link to a tutorial.

+## Note about tests and the .ci submodule.

+You will find a number of tests in this repository, feel free to study and/or run them to learn more about the Tanker SDK.

+The `.ci` submodule is used internally at Tanker to run these tests.
+Since those tests run on Tanker own build farm, it is not shared publicly on GitHub.